Can you get home insurance on a property you don’t own?

 How to buy home insurance

 If you need to purchase a home insurance policy, the quickest and easiest way to do this is via a comparison site.
-Comparison sites mean that you can compare multiple home insurance providers at once to find the best and cheapest deal for your circumstances.
-We have partnered with Quotezone* so that you can search and compare cheap quotes from up to 50 UK home insurance providers.
+Comparison sites allow you to compare multiple home insurance providers at once to help you find the best deal for your circumstances.
+We have partnered with Quotezone* so that you can search and compare quotes from up to 50 UK home insurance providers.
 It is also worth looking at home insurance providers that are not listed on comparison sites, such as Direct Line.

 If you are unsure what type of home insurance you may need, read our article 'What are the different types of home insurance?' for more information.